Founntain/TetraLeague.Overlay/README.md

 For OBS use the live view one.
 Create a new Browser Source and paste it in and you are good to go.
 Just replace <username> with your tetr.io username

 > The data is cached, so don't expect changes immediately the live view we updates every 60 seconds, but it only fetches the tetra channel API when the cache expired.
+Tetra League data is cached for 5 minutes, which means worst update time is 6 minutes

 ## Contributing
 Feel free to open issues and request features, send feedback or report bugs or even contribute to the code base as well.